 Once in Los Angeles, Bobby spent time with the groups of Art Pepper, Bud Shank, Horace Silver Quintet and Frank Strazzeri-Sam Most, as well as numerous big bands such as Bill Holman, Louie Bellson, Toshiko Akiyoshi-Lew Tabackin, Oliver Nelson, Bill Berry, Nat Pierce-Frank Capp Juggernaut, Ed Shaughnessy, Terry Gibbs, Benny Goodman, Maynard Ferguson, Neal Hefti, Don Menza and Bob Florence.

-In addition to being a sideman, Bobby also became a leader around this time, recording many of his own albums.
-Several of these received very high accolades from critics and high placement on the airplay charts.
-One of his albums, 'Outstanding In His Field' was nominated for a Grammy in 1980, while, 'Heavy Company' was awarded the Jazz Album Of The Year in 1983.
+In addition to being a sideman, Bobby also became a leader, recording many of his own albums.
+Several received very high accolades from critics and high placement on the airplay charts.
+Outstanding In His Field was nominated for a Grammy in 1980, while Heavy Company was awarded the Jazz Album Of The Year in 1983.

-Today, in addition to a busy performing and private teaching schedule, Bobby spends a considerable amount of time actively involved in the educational system, conducting clinics and master classes at high schools and college campuses all over the world.
-Bobby has also been active on the Board of Directors of the International Trumpet Guild, and has acted as National Trumpet Chairman for the International Association of Jazz Educator's for 16 years.
-He authors numerous articles of educational interest in various trade magazines, all translated into several languages for worldwide distribution.
-During a period of traveling to New Zealand, Bobby acted as host for a weekly TV show entitled 'Just Jazz' and has been in numerous artist-in-residence situations virtually all over the world.
+In addition to a busy performing and private teaching schedule, Bobby spends a considerable amount of time actively involved in the educational system, conducting clinics and master classes all over the world.
+Bobby has been active on the Board of Directors of the International Trumpet Guild, and acted as National Trumpet Chairman for the International Association of Jazz Educator's for 16 years.
+He authors numerous articles of educational interest in various trade magazines, translated and distributed worldwide.
+Bobby has been an artist-in-residency all over the world.